On Any Sunday: Critical reception

-On Any Sunday is often credited as the best and/or most important motorcycle documentary ever made."
 Roger Ebert says it "does for motorcycle racing what The Endless Summer did for surfing".
 Ebert praises the film's high level of artistry in accomplishing the impressive footage of motorcycle races (which he says are difficult to film), and he also credits the film for not bothering viewers with the technical details of how the filming was done.

 Impact

 During the opening sequence, children are seen riding their bicycles on a dirt track, in imitation of motorcyclists.
 Thanks to this scene, On Any Sunday is thought to have popularized BMX biking across America; previously it had only been observed in Southern California.
 Brown himself also believed the film changed public perception of motorcycle racers from "bad guys" (as depicted in popular films like The Wild One) to popular heroes.

 Malcolm Smith credits his appearance in On Any Sunday with giving him the worldwide recognition that enabled him to become a leading entrepreneur in the off-road motorcycling business.

 Several follow-ups to the film were produced: